kristaoffical/HTML-CSS-Samples/README.md

-# start
+# HTML CSS Samples

-Starter template for an HTML document.
-Free to use.
+Free templates and code you can use to help you get started using HTML and CSS.